honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 Voila!!

-## Google sheet integration
+## Google Sheets integration

 So far so good, right?
-Well, what would be more awesome is that we can store web app values in Google sheet.
+Well, what would be more awesome is that we can store web app values in Google Sheets.

-Doing that is quite easy using the Google sheet API.
+Doing that is quite easy using the Google Sheets API.
 In your `Code.gs` you can access the active sheet like this,

 ```
 function setSheetValue(value){